scg-unibe-ch/ese2016-team7/documentation/srs.md

 Display search

-He sees the result and can sort them by the sortoptions and has a box in which he can filter by a title, the address (containing a Street and a City),the date of the move-in and (optional) can add a move-out-date, the prize, the type of the flat (where he can choose between Room and Studio) and the area of the flat in square meters.
+He sees the result and can sort them by the sort options and has a box in which he can filter by a title, the address (containing a Street and a City),the date of the move-in and (optional) can add a move-out-date, the prize, the type of the flat (where he can choose between Room and Studio) and the area of the flat in square meters.

 Display Ad
 The users sees the title, the details (tpye, address, avaiable from, move-out-date, rent, area and ad creation date), a room description, a roommate description, filters and preferences.
 It has possible visiting times where a user can send an enquiry and the profile of the advertiser, which a user can enter.
+The filter should be removed and the filter criteria added to the search criteria (_Done_).
+The user should be able to have an 'advanced search' option with which he can hide and show additional search criteria (_Done_).

 **Non-functional requirements (external, performance, etc.)**

 This website should work flawlessly on all browsers.
 An ad/user should be unique.
+The website should be designed elegantly and modern.
+The primary color should be pink (Set primary color to pink: _Done_)